Click a heading below to show the questions in that category, then click a question to jump to the answer:

 - Latest Profile Comments: Show Classmates at the top of the list who have recently had comments added under their Profiles.

 Note: You can get creative with these sorting options if you want to.
 For instance, first you can click something in the key, and then you can click the sorting options below the key to further refine your sort.
-For example, if you want to show only active Classmates who have a senior photo, first click next to the green checkmark in your key, and then click the "Senior Picture" sort option below the key.
-Or if you want to show only Profiles updated in the past 6 months, and you want to display them from newest to oldest, first click next next to the gold star in your key, and then click "Last Updated" below the key.
+For example, if you want to show only active Classmates who have a yearbook photo, first click next to the green check mark in your key, and then click the "Show Yearbook Photos" button below the key.
+Or if you want to show only Profiles updated in the past 6 months, and you want to display them from newest to oldest, first click next to the gold star in your key, and then click "Last Updated" below the key.
 Or if you want to see only Classmates who are attending the reunion and you want to see them by Latest Profile Comments from newest to oldest, click next to the reunion icon in your key (if you currently have a reunion planned that is), and then click "Latest Profile Comments" below the key.
 And so forth and so on.

 If you double filter the list as described above, at any time you can get back to the default view by clicking "View All Classmates".
 The Classmate Profile sorting options make it much easier to identify where there is new Classmate content to be seen.